awsdocs/amazon-transcribe-developer-guide/doc_source/custom-vocabulary-using.md

 1. In the navigation pane, choose **Real\-time transcription**\.
 Scroll down to **Customizations** and expand this field if it is minimized\.
 ![\[Amazon Transcribe console screenshot: the 'real-time transcription' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/stream-main.png)

-1. Toggle on **Custom vocabulary** and select a custom vocabulary from the drop\-down menu\.
+1. Toggle on **Custom vocabulary** and select a custom vocabulary from the dropdown menu\.
 ![\[Amazon Transcribe console screenshot: the expanded 'customizations' pane.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/vocab-stream2.png)

-   Include any other settings you want to apply to your stream\.
+   Include any other settings that you want to apply to your stream\.

 1. You're now ready to transcribe your stream\.
 Select **Start streaming** and begin speaking\.
 To end your dictation, select **Stop streaming**\.